webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ---
 id: creating-iframe-element-plugin
-title: Build a Plugin from scratch
+title: Creating Custom Page Elements
-sidebar_label: Build a Plugin from scratch
+sidebar_label: Creating Custom Page Elements
 ---

-This tutorial guides you through building a new element plugin for our Page Builder.
+This tutorial guides you through building a new page element plugin for our Page Builder.
-Out of the box, we provide only the essential plugins.
+Out of the box, we provide the essential plugins.
 Writing your own plugin is not difficult, but you must be familiar with a couple of core concepts.

 > If you are not already familiar with how plugins work, we recommend
 > you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.